tylerablackham/startup/README.md

 - [x] **Use MongoDB to store credentials** - Stores the user information in the database.
 - [x] **Restricts functionality** - You can only access the application functionality after logging in.
 Uses cookies to restrict access.

+## WebSocket deliverable

+For this deliverable I used webSocket to update the number of users in realtime.

+- [x] **Backend listens for WebSocket connection** - done!
+- [x] **Frontend makes WebSocket connection** - done!
+- [x] **Data sent over WebSocket connection** - done!
+- [x] **WebSocket data displayed** - Number of users updates in realtime as users register accounts.
+- [x] **All visible elements working** - done!
+Users can register/login.
+Number of users updates in real time.
+Users can connect their spotify account.
+After doing so, they can see their playlists and songs created in spotify.
+I have a fully functioning website now!